platformsh/platformsh-docs/src/administration/integrations/blackfire.md

 ### 3. Confirm it's running

-You can then confirm that Blackfire is running from SSH in the PHP container as follows:
+Login via SSH to your container and confirm that Blackfire is running as follows:

 ```bash
 php --ri blackfire